samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v3.3
+- Added Bedrock jar with official Mojang links
+- Download link for the FlameCord fork updated
+- Download link for the FlamePaper fork updated
 ### v3.2
 - Purpur fork updated to 1.18.2
 - Paper fork updated to 1.18.2